vGPU (SR-IOV) with Intel 12th Gen iGPU [Updated 2023]

 pve-efiboot-tool refresh

-5. The second command is probably redundant but I am including it anyway.
+- The third command is probably redundant but I am including it anyway.

 apt install sysfsutils -y